isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-04-04-post-Second Reading Speech by Second Minister for Law, Mr Edwin Tong, on the Extradition (Amendment) Bill.md

 28. The second substantive reform deals with the expansion of restrictions on surrender.
 We are seeking to update and expand the restrictions on the surrender of fugitives in the Act.

 {:start="29"}
 29. A request for extradition may be refused in certain circumstances.
-These are referred to as restrictions on surrender.
-There are several restrictions under the current Act.
+These are referred to as restrictions on surrender and there are several restrictions under the current Act.

 {:start="30"}
 30. Clause 6 of the Bill inserts four new restrictions under new Sections 8 and 9: